Last Amended: January 01, 2021

 OUIDE's Legal Obligations

-OUIDE has obligations as a licensed producer of medical cannabis under the ACMPR.
-OUIDE's obligations are based on the ACMPR and other legislation including the Controlled Drugs and Substances Act, the Narcotic Control Regulations, and any other applicable federal, provincial or local law as may be appropriate in the context, including consumer protection legislation, privacy legislation, the Food and Drugs Act (Canada), other statutory law and regulations, common law, and any other applicable laws (collectively or in any combination, “Applicable Law”).
+OUIDE has obligations as a producer of medical cannabis under the ACMPR based on legislation including the Controlled Drugs and Substances Act, the Narcotic Control Regulations, and any other applicable federal, provincial or local law as may be appropriate in the context, including consumer protection legislation, privacy legislation, the Food and Drugs Act (Canada), other statutory law and regulations, common law, and any other applicable laws (collectively or in any combination, “Applicable Law”).
 These obligations include the collection and disclosure of certain Personal Information.
 No agreement between you and OUIDE can override a legislative requirement to collect, use or disclose your Personal Information and to retain your Personal Information for a specified period of time.

 More specifically, the ACMPR require OUIDE to collect Personal Information about you before we can deliver medical cannabis products to you, your health care provider, or your Agent.
 The ACMPR require us to receive a document prepared by your health care provider and referred to in the ACMPR and this policy as a “Medical Document” or a copy of a document issued to you from the Minister of Health and referred to in the ACMPR and this policy as a “Registration Certificate”.
 The ACMPR requires that your Medical Document or Registration Certificate include your name and date of birth, the name and date of birth of your Agent (if applicable), information about your health care provider, the daily quantity of medical cannabis you are approved to receive, and the period of time for which you have been approved for medical cannabis use (which under the ACMPR is a maximum of one year from the date of the Medical Document or Registration Certificate).
 Some individuals choose to receive the Medical Document and send it to OUIDE and others choose to have their health care provider send Medical Document directly to OUIDE.